WooCommerce Google Authenticator (Two Factor Authentication)

 Login Form

-There will be a new input added in the login form so if the customer has enabled the two-factor authentication, they need to enter the authentication code here in order to log in but those who have not enabled it, can skip entering the code while logging in.
+A new input field will be added to the login form, so if the client has activated two-factor authentication, they must submit the authentication code here to log in; those who have not activated it can skip entering the code while logging in.

 Reviews